AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

 * **[!UICONTROL Work on it]**: Select to commit to work on the item.
 A notification displays briefly to confirm that a new item was added to your work list.
 * **[!UICONTROL View in [!DNL Workfront]]**: Select to view the assigned issue or task in Workfront, which opens a new tab.
 * **[!UICONTROL Start]**: Click to start work on the item.
-A&nbsp;notification displays briefly to confirm that a new item was added to your work list.&nbsp;
+A notification displays briefly to confirm that a new item was added to your work list.
 * **[!UICONTROL Comment]**: Click to make a comment on the item.
 Your comment also appears in the item's update stream in Workfront.
 * **[!UICONTROL Status]**: Click, then select the new status for the work item from the drop-down menu.